 Located in the heart of San Diego County, just 20 miles from the Pacific Ocean in the foothills of the Cuyamaca mountains, Backcountry Gardens enjoys a generally mild Mediterranean climate.
-Cool nights and warm days with average rainfall of about 15 inches a year.
+Cool nights, warm days with average rainfall of about 15 inches a year.

-A very small portion of the grounds (less than 5%) is being cultivated for vegatables and cut flowers with a focus on drought tolerant varieties from California and similar Mediterranean climates.
-The remaining acreage is reserved for the plants and wildlife.
-For that reason, we are not open to the public.
-Please respect the privacy of our inhabitants and contact us if you wish to visit.
+A very small portion is being cultivated for vegetables and cut flowers with a focus on drought tolerant varieties from California and similar Mediterranean climates.
+The remaining acreage is reserved for native plants and wildlife.

 Please note that we are not open to the public at this time.
 Instead, we hope you enjoy our virtual tour below.